raju-rangan/test-code/README.md

 # Mathematical Equation Extractor

-This tool extracts mathematical equations from Microsoft Word documents (.docx and .doc files).
+This tool extracts mathematical equations from Microsoft Word documents (.docx files).

 ## Features

 - Extracts equations from .docx files using multiple methods:
   - Direct XML parsing of Office Math Markup Language (OMML) elements
   - Identification of equation objects in the document structure
-  - Pattern matching for LaTeX-style equation formats
 - Options for raw XML output or cleaned text extraction
 - Outputs equations to console or a specified file
 - Detailed logging for troubleshooting